 - Fill the gaiwan about one third of the way with hot water.
 The temperature should be below boiling; around 80°C (176°F) is ideal.

 - Tilt the cup a bit and rotate, so that the leaves get wet all over.
 Then add more hot water until the gaiwan is 80-90% full.

 - Place the lid on the gaiwan and let the tea steep for 1-2 minutes.
 It is ready to drink when most of the leaves have sunk to the bottom of the cup.

 - When you get down to about one quarter of the tea remaining, refill the gaiwan with hot water of the same temperature as before and let it steep for 30 seconds to one minute.

 - You can get 3-5 infusions out of most varieties.
 Increase the steeping time 30 seconds to one minute for each infusion.
 How many infusions you do depends entirely on your taste.
 Experiment.

 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
 They have a bunch of options that look like they come directly from Chinese store shelves.
-That’s not necessarily a bad thing, since the few I’ve tired were pretty good.
+That’s not necessarily a bad thing, but the quality can vary a lot.